ernestwisniewski/symfony-of-ages/README.md

 **Symfony of Ages** is a turn-based browser game inspired by *Civilization*.
 Players expand their influence, explore a hex-based map, and engage in strategic gameplay to dominate the neighborhood.

 This is an experimental setup for learning, so expect the code to change frequently.
-But if you’re also exploring Ecotone or curious how event sourcing might work in a Symfony project, feel free to check it out, leave feedback, or just follow along.
+But if you're also exploring Ecotone or curious how event sourcing might work in a Symfony project, feel free to check it out, leave feedback, or just follow along.Add commentMore actions

 ## Project Goals